yformer/EfficientTAM/README.md

 ![Efficient Track Anything Speed](figs/examples/latency.png)

 The **Efficient Track Anything Model(EfficientTAM)** takes a vanilla lightweight ViT image encoder.
 An efficient memory cross-attention is proposed to further improve the efficiency.
 Our EfficientTAMs are trained on SA-1B (image) and SA-V (video) datasets.
 EfficientTAM achieves comparable performance with SAM 2 with improved efficiency.
 Our EfficientTAM can run **>10 frames per second** with reasonable video segmentation performance on **iPhone 15**.
+Try our demo with a family of EfficientTAMs at [[`🤗Gradio Demo`](https://55e434edafdc3f1c34.gradio.live)].

 ![Efficient Track Anything design](figs/examples/overview.png)